foo123/FILTER.js/readme.md

 NOTE: The filter apply method will actually change the image to which it is applied

+__Custom Plugins__

+The library can be extended by custom plugins which add new filters.
+A comprehensive framework is provided for creating plugins that function the same a built-in filters (see examples at /src/plugins/Noise.js etc..)

 ###Todo
+* allow extension by plugins (both as Classes and Inline) [DONE]
 * make convolutions faster
 * use fixed-point arithmetic and/or micro-optimizations where possible
 * add more filters (eg adaptive/statistical etc..)

 ###ChangeLog

+__0.3.3__
+* allow framework to be extended by custom plugins (both as Classes and Inline)
+* add some sample custom plugins (Equalize.js, RGBEqualize.js, Noise.js)
+* add more methods to Image Class (getPixel, setPixel)
+* minor optimizations
+* new build tool
+* update examples / readme

 __0.3.2__
 * add new ColorMatrixFilters, _channel()_ : get a generic color channel as an image,  _swapChannels()_ : swap two image channels (eg FILTER.CHANNEL.GREEN, FILTER.CHANNEL.BLUE)